 - Top vegan vanilla cake for a simple treat

 - Switch out the coconut whipped cream on our vegan carrot cake

 - Use it to fill your own choux buns

 - On sweet pea and pistachio cake

-- 1 tsp vanilla extract or 1/4 tsp vanilla powder
+- 1 teaspoon vanilla extract, or ¼ teaspoon vanilla powder

 - Add the cream cheese, butter, sugar, and vanilla to a large mixing bowl or the bowl of a standing mixer.